-- 6.1 The MDTA Police has authority in multiple jurisdictions and the child procedures vary somewhat from county to county.
+- 6.1 The MDTA Police has authority in multiple jurisdictions and the juvenile procedures vary somewhat from county to county.
 It will be the Detachment Commander's responsibility to ensure that officers under his/her command are aware of their respective county or municipal procedures.
-The following are general guidelines for the custody of children: - 6.1.1 A child alleged to be delinquent may be taken into temporary police custody, and placed in secure detention separated, by sight and sound, from adult prisoners, for up to six hours (six hours begin when the child is physically placed in the cell, secured to a stationary object, or locked in a room from which the child cannot get out on his/her own), unless waived as an adult.
+The following are general guidelines for the custody of juveniles: - 6.1.1 A juvenile alleged to be delinquent may be taken into temporary police custody, and placed in secure detention separated, by sight and sound, from adult prisoners, for up to six hours (six hours begin when the juvenile is physically placed in the cell, secured to a stationary object, or locked in a room from which the juvenile can not get out on his/her own), unless waived as an adult. - 6.1.2 Offenders placed in a shelter or secured detention must be released to a parent, guardian or detention facility within six hours.

-- 6.1.2 Offenders placed in a shelter or secured detention must be released to a parent, guardian or detention facility within six hours. - 6.1.3 When a delinquent child is placed in secured detention, MDTA Police members will check the child at a frequency consistent with behavior and at no more than 30-minute intervals.
-Children with special medical needs will be checked at no more than 15-minute intervals.
-Suicidal children will have constant supervision. - 6.1.4 Status and non-offenders will never be held in secured detention. - 6.1.5 In most cases, children alleged to be delinquent and taken into custody will be searched by sworn personnel of the same gender and sex.
-However, if a member of the same gender or sex is not available, the officer taking the child into custody will search the child in the presence of a proper witness.
-If the child's gender identity differs from his or her birth sex, then the officer taking the child into custody will assure that the search is done in the presence of a witness who is of the gender that the child identifies with.
+- 6.1.3 When a delinquent juvenile is placed in secured detention, MDTA Police members will check the juvenile at a frequency consistent with behavior and at no more than 30-minute intervals.
+Juveniles with special medical needs will be checked at no more than 15-minute intervals.
+Suicidal juveniles will have constant supervision. - 6.1.4 Status and non-offenders will never be held in secured detention. - 6.1.5 In most cases, juveniles alleged to be delinquent and taken into custody will be searched by sworn personnel of the same gender and sex.
+However, if a member of the same gender or sex is not available, the officer taking the juvenile into custody will search the juvenile in the presence of a proper witness.
+If the juvenile's gender identity differs from his or her birth sex, then the officer taking the juvenile into custody will assure that the search is done in the presence of a witness who is of the gender that the juvenile identifies with.